freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 #### Issue Triage

-[Triaging](https://en.wikipedia.org/wiki/Triage), is a process of prioritizing attention to each new issue report.
+[Triaging](https://en.wikipedia.org/wiki/Triage) is a process of prioritizing attention to each new issue report.
 We have a extensive list of labels that we use to mark the priority, category, status and scope of each issue.

 You can help us moderate the the issue reports by helping us organize and triage these by applying labels from [this list](https://github.com/freeCodeCamp/freeCodeCamp/labels).
 Usually a description is available alongside the label explaining its meaning.

 Please pay special attention to the labels `"help wanted"` and `"first timers only"`.
 These are to be added to threads that you think can be opened up to potential contributors for making a pull request.

-A `"first timer only"` label should be applied to a trivial issue (ex. a typo fix) and should accompany additional information.
+A `"first timer only"` label should be applied to a trivial issue (ex. a typo fix) and should include additional information.
 You can use this [reply template](/moderator-handbook?id=first-timer-only-issues) for triage.

 #### Closing Stale, Outdated, Inactive Issues and Pull Requests